Project-Cepi/ExampleExtension/README.md

 # ExampleExtension
- An example extension for Minestom
+ An example extension for Minestom based off of Sabre/kotlin libs.